dojot/docs/source/using-keycloak.rst

 Note: These values are only applied when the *realm* is created, it will not affect existing realms.
-For existing reals see `Configuring HTTPs as required`
+For existing realms see :ref:`Setting HTTPs as required by the graphical interface`.

 Docker compose
 ^^^^^^^^^^^^^^